 Ansel Toney - The Kite Man

-That sign honoring Ansel Toney at the edge of town may seem perfectly harmless, but it actually caused a great deal of controversy.
-Signs honoring local citizens, such as this one and others like it, were once illegal.
-The Highway Department removed them until the 1982 State Legislature passed SB-290.
+That sign honoring Ansel Toney at the edge of Farmland may seem perfectly harmless, but it actually caused a great deal of controversy.
+Signs honoring local citizens, such as this one and others like it, were once illegal in the state of Indiana.
+The Highway Department removed them until 1982, when the State Legislature passed SB-290.
 This legislation, better known as the "Ansel Toney Bill," made these signs legal.

 Farmland was platted in 1852 as a stop on a railroad line, and incorporated in 1867.
 The Indiana Gas Boom at the end of the nineteenth century aided its growth.
 Farmland's downtown area was damaged by an 1897 fire, but six large buildings were constructed in the next two years.
 In 1997 the downtown district was added to the National Register of Historic Places.
 It contains buildings constructed from 1867 to 1929.